A SATA Cable connects a computer’s storage devices like a hard disk, optical drive, etc., to a motherboard.

 The same cable is also used to connect to other SSD devices.

 One can connect an external hard drive to the computer with a SATA cable through the eSATA input.

 1.2 Features of SATA cable

-- Simplified Cabling: Compared to the 40-pin and 80-wire PATA, SATA uses a seven-wire cable.
-Not only does it reduce cost, but also eases cable routing and improves the airflow and cooling.
+- Simplified Cabling: Unlike the 40-pin and 80-wire PATA, SATA uses a seven-wire cable.
+Not only does it reduce cost, but it also eases cable routing and improves airflow and cooling.

 1.3 SATA VS PATA

 PATA, Parallel ATA, is an IDE standard for connecting storage devices to the motherboard.